oatlog/oatlog/doc/report/main.typ

 e-classes as input.
 Concretely, the expressions $(2a)+b$ and $(a<<1)+b$ would be stored as an addition taking as its left argument a reference to the equivalence class ${2a, a<<1}$, thus avoiding duplicated storage of any expression having $2a$ and therefore also $a<<1$ as possible subexpressions.
-This scenario is shown in @fig_intro_baby_egraph, althrough in a simplified manner by eliding e-classes consisting of a single e-node.
+This scenario is shown in @fig_intro_baby_egraph, although in a simplified manner by eliding e-classes consisting of a single e-node.

 #figure(